DD2480-Group3/lab2-continuous-integration/README.md

 The mavenbuilder testing is unit tested by having two folders containing a pom.xml file and a test file.
 In one of the folders, the test should suceed, and in the other one it should fail.
 The unit tests assert that the one with tests that pass return true, and the other false.

 ### Notification
+The notifcations feature was implemented using the REST API to create GitHub commit statuses.
+This was done by first creating a JSON object with the needed information specified by the GitHub documentation.
+Then an HTTP Post request containing the JSON object and a GitHub token, which was needed for authorization was created and sent to GitHub, using the REST API.

+An .env file was also added so that the users of the CI server can add their own GitHub token without needing to configure it in the code.

+The notifcation feature was tested by having a separate branch with a simple maven project, where changes were commited to verify that it catches on to the successes and fails of the build/tests of the project.
+Where all three possibilities were tested: build & test success, build failed, build success & test failed.

 ### Statement of contribution